Salem/Pisot Numbers in the Weyl Spectrum: Salem and Pisot numbers in the Weyl Spectrum

-\begin{proof} If $M'$ is obtained by permuting the second and the third columns, then $M' = M \cdot s_1$ where $s_1$ is the reflection through the vector $e_1- e_2$.
-Also, $s_1 \cdot M$ gives a matrix obtained by permuting the second and the third rows of $M$.
-This Lemma follows by applying this argument repeatedly. \end{proof}
+\begin{proof} If $M'$ is obtained by permuting the second and third columns, then $M' = M \cdot s_1$ where $s_1$ is the reflection through the vector $e_1- e_2$.
+Also, $s_1 \cdot M$ results in a matrix obtained by permuting the second and third rows of $M$.
+This lemma follows by applying this argument repeatedly. \end{proof}